BJOG Editors’ Disclosures of Interests

 During the last three years Federico Prefumo has received funding to support speaking at meetings from the Italian Society for Ultrasound in Obstetrics and Gynaecology, the International Society of Ultrasound in Obstetrics and Gynecology, the Turkish Gynecology and Obstetrics Association, the Italian Association of Hospital Obstetricians and Gynaecologists, the Dutch Society of Obstetrics and Gynaecology, the Burlo Garofolo Scientific Institute in Trieste, the University of Naples, the European Association of Perinatal Medicine, Sofar Pharmaceuticals.
 He has spoken in meetings which were financially supported by Philips and Bayer Schering.

 Limbs&Things have taken Dimitrios Siassakos to dinner and have agreed to sponsor lunch for the course he organises once per year (SMASH: Saving Mothers with Advanced Simulation of High-risk situations).
-Ferring have piad his expenses to attend a Clinical Expert meeting in 2011.
-He is a registered member of the PROMPT Maternity Foundation, a UK-based charity.
+Ferring have paid travel expenses and registration fees to attend meetings.
+They are also supporting financially a study conducted by his department (IMOX) He is a registered member of the PROMPT Maternity Foundation, a UK-based charity.

 During the last eight years Philip Steer has received funding and honoraria to support speaking at meetings from Ferring Pharmaceuticals, Alliance Medical, Pfizer, Milupa, the Obstetric Anaesthetist’s Association, the North Midlands Urogynaecological Society, Postgraduate Education and Academic Affairs Department National Guard Health Affairs Riyadh Saudi Arabia, and BabyLifeline.
 FIGO (speakers honorarium), Bristol Hospitals Healthcare Trust, the Icelandic Medical Association, the 3rd Military Hospital Chonqing, AsiaPacific Congress of Fetal/Maternal Medicine, the British Maternal and Fetal Medicine Society, the British Association of Perinatal Medicine, the European Congress of Perinatal Medicine, the Swedish Society of Obstetricians and Gynaecologists, the National Perinatal Society of Jordan, the National Perinatal Society of Turkey, the RCOG, the International Association for Adult Congenital Heart Disease, the World Association of Perinatal Medicine, the Japanese Society for Congenital Heart disease and the Universities of Cape Town, Rome, Zurich, Leuven, Uppsala, Copenhagen, Leeds, Nottingham and Cambridge.
 He has received travel expenses and honoraria for examining from the Universities of Hong Kong, Lund and Stockholm.
 He has been treated to dinner while attending a meeting with representatives of Hewlett Packard Ltd. to discuss fetal monitoring.
 He has received fees for medicolegal opinions/ consultancy from the Welsh Health Legal Authority, Northwick Park Hospitals NHS Trust, Newham University Hospital, Her Majesty’s Police and various solicitors.
 He receives publication royalties from Elsevier, and ALCS.
 He chairs the medical advisory panel of ‘Group B Strep Support’ (unpaid).
 His research is funded by public bodies in the UK (including the HTA).